 A pairing method in which players are eliminated from the event when they lose.
 Swiss pairing events may shift to single-elimination finals after a number of rounds.
 The last remaining undefeated player is the winner of the tournament.

 A Premier Event that does not correspond to any of the other Premier Event classes, and that may be run in certain areas where there is particular need.

 A tournament format that places restrictions on what cards can be used in deck construction or what Pokémon and items can be used for team construction.
 These restrictions can be found in the Tournament Formats document on the Tournament Rules and Resources page.

-Matches for tournaments are set up using the Swiss Pairing method.
-In this method, all players in a tournament play in each round against an opponent with a similar win/loss record.
+Matches for tournaments are set up using the Swiss pairing method.
+In this method, each player in a tournament plays each round against an opponent with a similar win/loss record.
 Players are not paired against opponents they have previously played.

-A 60-card set of Pokémon trading cards that have been selected by The Pokémon Company International and packaged as a ready-to-play deck.
+A deck of 60 cards that is built by The Pokémon Company International and packaged as a ready-to-play product.